 However, cooking at home does not always guarantee a healthful meal.
-The method of cooking, along with the ingredients, matters.
+The method of cooking matters, along with the ingredients used.

 Whether you are sautéing mixed vegetables, roasting chicken, or frying fish, the food’s nutritional value must be preserved as much as possible without adding extra calories.
 To do this, here are some useful few tips:

 Steaming only takes a few minutes and is known to preserve most vitamins, minerals, and other healthful nutrients in veggies.
 If you boil them, a lot of the nutrients are lost to the water.